hotosm/fmtm/docs/about/faq.md

 !!! note

-      The following is the personal opinion from HOT staff members, and provides some context for the reasoning behind creating the FMTM.
+      The following is the personal opinion from HOT staff members, and provides some context for the reasoning behind creating the FieldTM.

 Generic field mapping: